 Before looking at options for this title, it is important to understand exactly what we are talking about when we say “cookie press” and “spritz cookies.”

 A cookie press is a cylindrical device with a plunger at one end and a hole at the other end.
 The plunger is used to push cookie dough out from a hole.
 At the end with the hole, various interchangeable perforated plates with different shaped openings can be attached so that the dough is pushed out in distinctive shapes.
-As cookies are especially popular during the holiday period, common examples include a star or snowflake shape.
+As cookies are especially popular during the holiday period, and common examples include a star or snowflake shape.

 What is a spritz, anyway?

 A spritz, or to use its full name, Spritzebäck, is a cookie that originates from Germany and Alsatian-Mosellan.
 Spritzen is a German verb meaning “to squirt.”
 As the name implies, these cookies are made from pushing (or squirting) cookie dough out from a cookie press.
 They come in all shapes and sizes and can be decorated with chocolate, raisins, sprinkles, icing, or anything else you want to personalize your cookies for any occasion.
 While these are especially popular around the holiday season, they are also delicious year-round treats.

 Things to consider in your cookie press